General Water Testing

 - The mechanical harvester will first be cleaned on July 1.

-- The first test has to be taken ‘prior to use’ and not more than 60 days in advance (i.e., between May 15 and June 26 – to leave enough time to receive the results before first use on July 1)
+- The first test has to be taken ‘prior to use’ (before July 1) and not more than 60 days in advance (i.e., between May 2 and June 30)

 - The second test can be taken anytime during the season (i.e., after July 1 and before August 31)

 Examples of acceptable water test schedules for this scenario:

 - First test – June 5, Second Test – July 31

 - First test – June 20, Second Test – August 10